+Milk paint is one of my favorite products to use because it is so easy to get my desired finish and the dry time is super speedy.
 I love how this antique table painted with milk paint turned out.
 I admit it is a new favorite of mine!!
-But before we get ahead of ourselves, let’s start at the beginning…….
+But before we get ahead of ourselves, let’s start at the beginning…

-For some odd reason I always want the piece of furniture that is the worst possible shape.
-I don’t know why…maybe it is because I like the challenge or love to waste my time…ha ha!
+For some odd reason I always want the piece of furniture that is in the worst possible shape.
+I don’t know why, maybe it is because I like the challenge or love to waste my time…ha ha!
 But whatever the reason I always bring them home.
 This little table on the top was covered in the most disgusting high gloss nastiness that someone probably called paint.
 And of course I bought this piece.
-The picture below is after I had used stripper twice (stripping tutorial here) After two coats of stripper I then sanded as much of this paint off as I possibly could.
-But it still looked a little rustic and the paint in the details was not coming off like I had hoped…..
-Rather then spend more time then I had already I decided to embrace what was left.
+The picture below is after I had used stripper twice (stripping tutorial here).
+After two coats of stripper I then sanded as much of this paint off as I possibly could.
+But it still looked a little rustic and the paint in the details was not coming off like I had hoped.
+Rather then spend more time then I had already, I decided to embrace what was left.

 And here is this darling table after!

-Milk paint is designed to chip in places and create an old feel for furniture and this is just want I needed to bring everything together on this piece.
+Milk paint is designed to chip in places and create an old feel for furniture and this is just what I needed to bring everything together on this piece.
+The vintage, distressed look really makes the piece pop with the color accents.

 You can see in some places the milk paint chipped off and other places I sanded the milk paint down so the remaining white paint would show through.

-I am so pleased with the end results and this table looks perfect with our current home decor!
+I am so pleased with the end results!
 I suppose that is why I buy the worse piece I can find….they have the best transformations!

 Join the newsletter